What affects plasmapheresis cost, how the procedure works step by step, what safety checks matter and what to ask before booking.

 Most patients return to normal activity the next day.
 No medical leave or special rest is needed beyond the first 24 hours.

-Plasmapheresis in longevity medicine: why Progevita uses it
+Plasmapheresis in longevity medicine: why Progevita evaluates it

 Plasmapheresis is not only a procedure for autoimmune diseases.
-Since 2020, longevity research has focused on a powerful idea: that many of the factors accelerating aging circulate in blood plasma.
+Since 2020, part of longevity research has examined a narrower hypothesis: some factors related to inflammation, immune signaling and aging circulate in blood plasma and may change with selected exchange protocols.

 The study by Mehdipour et al. (2020, Aging, PMID: 32474458) was a turning point.
-Researchers at Irina and Michael Conboy's lab at UC Berkeley showed that simply diluting old plasma with saline and albumin produced a rejuvenating effect in tissues from all three germ layers: brain (ectoderm), liver (endoderm), and muscle (mesoderm).
+Researchers at Irina and Michael Conboy's lab at UC Berkeley reported that diluting old plasma with saline and albumin improved functional signals in tissues from all three germ layers: brain (ectoderm), liver (endoderm), and muscle (mesoderm).
 Young plasma was not needed.
-Reducing the concentration of accumulated pro-inflammatory factors was enough.
+The working hypothesis was to reduce the concentration of accumulated pro-inflammatory factors.

-A follow-up study by Mehdipour et al. (2022, PMID: 35999337) in human volunteers confirmed that therapeutic plasma exchange reduced p16 levels in peripheral blood mononuclear cells — a marker of cellular senescence — and improved the lymphoid-to-myeloid ratio.
-That shift points to a younger, more functional immune profile.
+A follow-up study by Mehdipour et al. (2022, PMID: 35999337) in human volunteers reported reductions in p16 levels in peripheral blood mononuclear cells — a marker of cellular senescence — and changes in the lymphoid-to-myeloid ratio.
+That is compatible with a more favorable immune profile, but it is still biomarker evidence rather than proof of clinical rejuvenation.

-Our team of over 50 medical professionals evaluates each case to determine whether plasmapheresis is indicated, what type of filtration is needed, and how to integrate it into the overall longevity plan.
-The procedure is performed at the Balneario de Cofrentes clinical facilities, under continuous medical supervision.
+Our medical team evaluates each case to determine whether plasmapheresis is indicated, what type of filtration is needed, and how to integrate it into the overall longevity plan.
+The procedure is performed at the Balneario de Cofrentes clinical facilities under medical supervision.
+Without labs, a responsible physician and a stopping rule, the headline price says very little.

 Frequently asked questions